SouthGreenPlatform/PanExplorer/README.md

 The application allows interactive data exploration at different levels :

-(i) Pan-genome visualization as a presence/absence heatmap.
+(i) Pan-genome visualizations as a presence/absence heatmap.
 This overview allows to easily identify and distinguish core-genes (present in all strains), cloud genes (genes from the accessory genome) and genome-specific genes.

 (ii) Physical map of core-genes and strain-specific genes can be displayed as a circular genomic representation (Circos), for each genome taken independently.